mlblake105/UFOs/README.md

 ## Analysis Results
 - In order to add the additional filters to the website, the HTML index file required an update.

-  --In order to use the new webpage you will need to follow the steps below:
+  -- In order to use the new webpage you will need to follow the steps below:

   1. Access the webpage
   ![Step 1](https://user-images.githubusercontent.com/96347933/158086453-9d1ac56b-552d-4520-9fdc-81ef47900ad6.png)